Avdhesh-Varshney/AI-Code/Pre-Processing/Algorithms/Min_Max_Scaler/README.md

 ![Associated Parameters](images/out_3.png)

 ### Notes
-1. **Ensure the class definition is available**: Include the `StandardScaling` class in your script or save it in a module (e.g., `your_module.py`) and import it accordingly.
+1. **Ensure the class definition is available**: Include the `MinMaxScaling` class in your script or save it in a module (e.g., `your_module.py`) and import it accordingly.
 2. **Adjust paths**: Make sure to adjust the import path if you save the class in a different module.
 3. **License**: Replace the placeholder in the License section with the actual license text or file link.

-This README provides a comprehensive overview of the `StandardScaling` class, including its features, usage examples, and how to handle potential issues.
+This README provides a comprehensive overview of the `MinMaxScaling` class, including its features, usage examples, and how to handle potential issues.